Suffragette Cat poster

 • 100-day money back guarantee if you change your mind

-The image on this poster was intended by its original publishers in the early 20th century to rubbish the cause of women’s suffrage.
+The image on this poster is based on a postcard from c.1908.
+Postcards were used both by suffrage campaigners and their detractors in support of their cause.
+This one was intended by its original publishers in the early 20th century to rubbish the cause of women’s suffrage.
 It shows a cat wearing the Suffragette colours of purple, white and green.
 It was thought that portraying a campaigner as a cat would show the idea of women voting to be equally absurd: the cat was seen as passive, feminine and ineffectual.

 There may also have been an oblique reference to the UK’s so-called Cat-and-Mouse Act of 1913, which permitted women’s suffrage hunger strikers to be released from prison in order to recover before being re-arrested and continue serving their sentence (likening the legislation to the way a cat plays with a mouse).